Trendyol/quarkify/docs/components/select.md

 # Select
-Select components are one of the most used elements in the web world.
 Here are the some examples of usage of the select component:

 ```
 const items = [